-Have you ever wondered how to speed up Google Drive upload?
+Have you ever wondered how to make Google Drive upload speed faster?
 Then, there’s a big chance that you’re a Google Drive user, the cloud storage with the largest number of active users, 2 billion monthly users – could you imagine?

 Regarding its benefits, no wonder that it has so many fans.
 It’s top-performing, easy to use, & affordable.
 The storage is also very secure & has lots of storage capacity.

 Google Drive still has its weaknesses & shortcomings.
-Google Drive takes so long to upload and download files, for instance.
+Google Drive upload speed and download speed both take very long, for instance.
 We tried to make your life easier by writing about basic troubleshooting in Google Drive & focusing on more advanced Google Drive fixes.

 But its upload speed stays a common source of frustration.
 Personally, I feel like I’m wasting my time, sitting in front of my computer & trying to upload photos so that I can sell pictures online (large image files) for the last 10 minutes.
 I bet the irritation of someone working with videos is ten times higher.